jvamosi/Diversibee/README.md

 ## Getting Started

-Clone the project to your local machine, and open `index.html` in your browser to see what we've got so far.
+You can see the working version at http://jvamosi.github.io/Diversibee.
+Alternatively, clone the project to your local machine, and open `index.html` in your browser to see what we've got so far.

 ## Get Involved